-Beginning CA1 residents have an extensive “boot camp” didactic program.
-During the weekday mornings, these junior residents will have basic anesthetic assignments in which they learn the basics of anesthetic care, ventilator management, and procedural techniques.
-In the afternoons, residents will attend our didactic program.
-In their first two weeks, there are presentations by senior residents on such topics as room setup, airway techniques, and general anesthetic troubleshooting.
-In the subsequent two weeks, members of the faculty provide presentations on airway anatomy, cardiac physiology, transfusion medicine, and many others.
-Residents are expected to prepare themselves by reading the corresponding chapter in Morgan and Mikhail the night before in a “flip classroom” style learning environment.
+Before beginning clinical anesthesia training (CA1), residents will go through an extensive “boot camp” program.
+During weekday mornings, they will be paired with a senior resident or senior CRNA to learn about the basics of anesthetic care, ventilator management and procedural techniques.
+In the afternoon, the residents will attend our didactic program.
+In the first three weeks, there are presentations by senior residents on topics such as room setup, airway techniques, flow of the operating room and general anesthetic troubleshooting.
+In the following three weeks, members of the faculty will provide lecture presentations on basics of clinical anesthesia including airway anatomy, physiology, pharmacology, basics preoperative, intra-operative and post-anesthetic care and many more.

 There are three resident didactic series that run parallel throughout the year.
 A basic anesthesia level lecture series for CA1 residents, an advanced level lecture series for CA2 residents, and a consultant level lecture series for the CA3 residents.
 Topics are commensurate with the targeted level of training.
 This is a protected time from their clinical duties.
 Each class of residents has 1 protected academic day per month (Thursdays) where they would attend lectures in the morning and go to simulation sessions in the afternoon.
 These lecture series are prepared by faculty to help residents learn about clinical anesthesia, prepare for annual in-training exam, ABA basic exam, and ABA advanced exam.